2015 • 6 x 9 • 116 pp. • 39 illus. • $19.95

 Digital technology is not responsible for confusion and manipulation; human decisions are accountable for ambiguity.
 Long before the advent of digital imaging, visual fanatics fostered the mystification of photography with doctored printing.
 Photography deserves semantic precision; today as in 1839, a photograph must be differentiated from generic terms like "image," "picture," and "print."
 The Photographer's Choice proposes a definition of the term "photograph" and introduces the term "wish-graph."
 Once the topic is cleared from misconceptions, this book examines the knowledge that true photographic observations disclose.

 The Photographer's Choice confronts more than photographers' choices.
 This book questions core values in a moment when we are steering into virtual labyrinths with no real cord.
-Artists, editors, parents and children, photographers, scientists, and teachers face the same choice: reality or an easy denial of it?
+Artists, editors, parents and children, photographers, scientists, and teachers face the same choice: reality or a swift denial of it?